rsksmart/optimism/README.md

 │   └── <a href="./packages/sdk">sdk</a>: provides a set of tools for interacting with Optimism ├── <a href="./proxyd">proxyd</a>: Configurable RPC request router and proxy └── <a href="./specs">specs</a>: Specs of the rollup starting at the Bedrock upgrade
+    └── <a href="./specs/rootstock">rootstock</a>: Documentation of changes and specs related to the rootstock port
 </pre>

 ## Branching Model